es-shims/get-own-property-symbols/README.md

 #### is `Symbol` native ?
 Since it's not possible to overwrite `typeof`, a check against `typeof key === "symbol"` is all we need to understand if support is native or not.
-Please note that transpilers might wrap this check to be sure the test is done natively and not before transpiling code.
+Please note that transpilers might wrap this check so we should be sure the test is done natively and not before transpiling.